Diseases & Conditions

 - How the injury occurred and how long ago it happened

-- What your symptoms are — including whether you are having problems with sensation (feeling) or function
+- What symptoms you are having — including whether you are having problems with sensation (feeling) or function

 - If you have had any previous treatments for this injury or for past issues in the affected hand